 The ultimate goal of email segmentation is to make the customers feel that your emails resonate with their current situation so that they are more likely to take the desired action, whether signing up, making a purchase, or referring others.

-In this blog, we have covered why segmentation is important in email marketing, the best email list segmentation strategies, and some email list segmentation best practices.
+In this blog, we have covered why segmentation is important in email marketing, the best email list segmentation strategies, and some email marketing segmentation best practices.

 Learn more about how to do better email marketing:

-You can segment email lists based on demographics, purchase history, and email engagement, behavioral data.
+You can segment email lists based on demographics, purchase history, email engagement, and behavioral data, stage of the email marketing funnel and more.

 A segmented email campaign refers to emails that are sent to a group of customers segmented based on demographics, purchase history, email engagement, and more.